-- o In FY2019-20, the District was awarded \$224,624.33 in one-time CARES funding and used these dollars to purchase Personal Protective Equipment and Supplies and have spent these funds by the spending deadline of September 2021. - In FY2020-21, the District was awarded \$1,223,616.92 of the Elementary & Secondary School Emergency Relief Fund (ESSER-Round II) and will use these onetime funds by the spending deadline of September of 2023 to improve HVAC and air handling systems. - O In FY2020-21, the District was awarded \$2,750,021.67 of the American Recovery Plan Elementary & Secondary School Emergency Relief Fund (ARP-ESSER) and will use these one-time funds by the spending deadline of September 2024 to employ temporary teachers and support staff to provide appropriate social distancing, class-size support, alternative learning, and supervision support for all students brought upon by the COVID-19 pandemic.
-Any remainder sources will be re-evaluated leading into FY2022-23 and those not needed to support the employment of personnel will be used to complete any HVAC and air handling system improvements that cannot be financially supported by ESSER Round II funds. - There will not be any additional one-time federal stimulus funds to address any COVID-19 pandemic related issues beyond FY2023-24. - There will be no significant new unfunded mandates enacted by the Federal government or enhancements to current Federal mandates.
+- Congress passed the CARES Act Education Stabilization Fund allocating \$30.75B to support efforts by states, schools and institutions of higher learning to prevent, prepare for, and respond to the coronavirus. - o In FY2019-20, the District was awarded \$224,624.33 in one-time CARES funding and used these dollars to purchase Personal Protective Equipment and Supplies and have spent these funds by the spending deadline of September 2021. - In FY2020-21, the District was awarded \$1,223,616.92 of the Elementary & Secondary School Emergency Relief Fund (ESSER-Round II) and will use these onetime funds by the spending deadline of September of 2023 to improve HVAC and air handling systems. - In FY2020-21, the District was awarded \$2,750,021.67 of the American Recovery Plan Elementary & Secondary School Emergency Relief Fund (ARP-ESSER) and we will use these one-time funds by the spending deadline of September 2024 to employ temporary teachers and support staff to provide appropriate social distancing, class-size support, learning loss supports, alternative learning, and supervision support for all students brought upon by the COVID-19 pandemic. - There will be no significant new unfunded mandates enacted by the Federal government or enhancements to current Federal mandates.